r280822a/world_time_complete/README.md

 - Appropriate flags for each timezone
 - Timezones categorized into continents
 - Time updates every 30 seconds
+- Shows local timezone at first on home screen

 ## TODO
 - Only send offset, so you only call API once then internally update time every couple of seconds